7:30 PM Foundation Board Meeting

 Wantagh High School seniors Emily Fenter and Anthony Testa were selected as recipients of the Nassau Zone Award.
 Sponsored by the New York State Association for Health, Physical Education, Recreation and Dance, this award recognizes one male and one female Nassau County high school senior from each school district who exemplify outstanding scholastic ability, physical education performance and leadership qualities.
 The recipients were honored during a dinner at Crest Hollow Country Club in Woodbury on Dec.
 2.

 WANTAGH SENIOR HIGH DAILY BULLETIN

-· FROM NOW TO DECEMBER 31ST 2014.
-CURRENT YEARBOOK INFORMATION FOR 2014-2015: THE COST OF A YEARBOOK IS NOW $110.00 YEARBOOKS CAN BE PURCHASED ONLINE AT:YEARBOOKFOREVER.COM – YOU CAN USE A CREDIT CARD TO PAY; OR CHECK OR MONEY ORDER MADE OUT TO WANTAGH SCHOOL DISTRICT AND LEFT IN MR. PARLAGRECO’S MAILBOX.
+· CURRENT YEARBOOK INFORMATION FOR 2014-2015: FROM NOW THROUGH JUNE 9TH 2015, THE COST OF A YEARBOOK IS $120.00 - YEARBOOKS CAN BE PURCHASED ONLINE AT:YEARBOOKFOREVER.COM – YOU CAN USE A CREDIT CARD TO PAY; OR CHECK OR MONEY ORDER MADE OUT TO WANTAGH SCHOOL DISTRICT AND LEFT IN MR. PARLAGRECO’S MAILBOX.
 PERSONAL ADS CAN BE PURCHASED ONLINE AT YEARBOOKFOREVER.COM.
 PRICES & SIZES ARE LISTED ON WEBSITE.
 ANYONE HAVING TROUBLE CAN SEE MR. PARLAGRECO OR CHECK THE YEARBOOK PAGE ON THE SCHOOL WEBSITE.